- October 2001

 Network Rail owns several purpose-built rail trains designed to handle the transportation and delivery of rail up to 216 metres in length.
 In 2002 VGC was awarded the contract to operate the Rail Putler which delivers 108 metre lengths of rail, mainly operating in tunnels and tight curves.
 This was followed in 2003 when VGC secured the contract to operate eight new rail delivery trains.

 In 2009 VGC produced the training manual for the tilting platform delivery train (also known as SCPV – switch and crossing panel vehicle) which can deliver modular switch and crossing units to the worksite.
 The photograph top left of this page shows the SCPV.
 VGC supplied a team of six operatives to operate the tilting train on behalf of Network Rail.
 This Network Rail YouTube video shows the SCPV in action at 1:00 – 1:05 and again at 2:00 – 2:10.

 The management of rail is a crucial element in the safe running of the UK’s railway network.
-This extensive rail delivery project undertaken by VGC demonstrates its ability to consistently deliver a safe and reliable service to the railway infrastructure over many years.
+This extensive rail delivery project undertaken by VGC Rail Projects demonstrates our ability to consistently deliver a safe and reliable service to the railway infrastructure over many years.